-The Department of Bio-science is one of the departments in the Faculty of Applied Science of University of Vavuniya, commenced in 1997.
+The Department of Bio-science is one of the departments in the Faculty of Applied Science of the University of Vavuniya, commenced in 1997.
 The Department of Bio-science offers the course units for the bachelors degree programme in Environmental Science.
-The Syllabi has been drafted with different courses in Environmental Science with emphasis on fields of technological importance.
-The major objective of the department is to train the undergraduates to suit the latest trends in the industry, research and development of the national economy through course work, practical sessions, industrial training, and research projects pertaining to Environmental Science.
-The revised curriculum approved by the Council and the UGC.
-The curriculum was revised in such a way to offer the Bachelor of Science Honours in Environmental Science as a four-year honours degree program, in line with the OBE-LCT and SLQF.
+The Syllabi has been drafted with different courses in Environmental Science with an emphasis on fields of technological importance.
+The major objective of the department is to train the undergraduates to suit the latest trends in the industry, research, and development of the national economy through course work, practical sessions, industrial training, and research projects pertaining to Environmental Science.
+The revised curriculum has been approved by the Council and the UGC.
+The curriculum was revised in such a way to offer the Bachelor of Science Honours in Environmental Science as a four-year honours degree program, in line with the Outcome Based Education and Learner Centered Teaching (OBE-LCT) and Sri Lanka Qualifications Framework (SLQF).